 - Neurological signs may take longer to resolve

-- Higher risk of treatment resistance
+- Higher chance of treatment resistance

 Conclusion